GusXKern/Netsuite_Billing_Upload_Automator/README.md

 Building this end-to-end automation pipeline allowed me to bridge the gap between traditional accounting workflows and modern data engineering.
 Through this project, I leveled up several core technical competencies:

 - **🏗️ Relational Database Schema Design:** Instead of relying on messy, disconnected flat files, I learned how to architect a centralized SQLite database.
 I mastered utilizing primary keys, mapping out foreign key constraints to enforce data integrity, and establishing a single source of truth for corporate finance logic.
 - **🎛️ Feature Engineering & Heuristic Mapping:** I learned how to design a deterministic scoring algorithm (a rule-based heuristic classifier) in Python to handle multi-dimensional matching (Customer, County, and Type).
-This taught me how to program complex business logic that gracefully handles edge-cases and fallbacks without breaking the pipeline.
+This taught me how to program complex business logic that gracefully handles edge cases and fallbacks without breaking the pipeline.
 - **📊 Advanced Data Aggregation with Pandas:** I deepened my understanding of vectorized data manipulation by using Pandas to handle group-by operations, conditional data flags (`CA Line?`), and structural table merges—replacing resource-heavy loop iterations with clean, scalable, join-based logic.
 - **🖥️ Full-Stack Prototyping with Streamlit:** I learned how to wrap complex back-end data pipelines into intuitive, user-friendly web interfaces.
 This bridged the gap between engineering and operations, proving that powerful backend code can be made easily accessible to non-technical business stakeholders.

 ### Closing Thoughts

 This project was super fun and something I've wanted to do as soon as I finished the Google Advanced Data Analytics course.
-I think a good next step would be to see how possible it is to use Streamlit and sqllite3 to make it possible for someone to easily add new customers, prices, etc. to the tables.
+I think a good next step would be to see how possible it is to use Streamlit and SQLite3 to make it possible for someone to easily add new customers, prices, etc. to the tables.
 I could imagine building out a whole Python-based system that allows for mapping to be easily updated by people with limited technical backgrounds!